 Dani is the creator of The Whimsical Bead.

 For as long as she can remember she has loved to ‘create’.
 She began beading and creating jewellery in 2004 after attending a short 2 hour class during a particularly challenging period in her life.
-Soon her beads were over the house – they had become her ‘therapy’ - and she had enough to start a small shop……literally!
+She soon become obsessed with all things shiny (and in particular artisan beads, silver and gemstones) and not long after that her beads were over the house – they had become her ‘therapy’ - and she had enough to start a small shop……literally!

 In 2006 The Whimsical Bead was born.

-Dani loves Polymer Clay.
-It has sparked a passion in her like nothing else has.
-It never ceases to amaze her and, for her, it never becomes boring – there is always something new to learn.
+It sparked a passion in her and for her it never ceases to amaze and never becomes boring – there is always something new to learn.

 Dani’s inspiration comes from the world around her.
 The majority of her pieces combine her love of colour and texture.

-Dani loves to teach and pass on her knowledge – particularly of polymer clay - and she feels very lucky that people want to learn from her.
+Dani loves to teach and pass on her knowledge and she feels very lucky that people want to learn from her.

 Dani says, “There is nothing like empowering someone with knowledge and watching that knowledge grow as their enthusiasm does.
 Many of my students are amazed by what they have been able to achieve in class and leave with such a huge smile on their face and an eagerness to keep creating.
 It is a wonderful feeling to know that I’ve helped create that happiness and enthusiasm”.

 Dani suffers from multiple chronic illnesses and so she understands each student has individual expectations and needs when attending workshops.
-She encourages students to contact her in regards to any queries or concerns they may have, as she is happy to work with you and any issues you may have when attending workshops - from food intolerances to anxiety disorders - whatever it may be, Dani hopes you can feel comfortable to attend the studio.
+She encourages students to contact her in regards to any queries or concerns they may have, as she is happy to work with you and any issues you may have when attending workshops - from food intolerances to anxiety disorders - whatever it may be, Dani hopes you can feel comfortable to attend the studio and explore your own creativity.

 Dani holds a Certificate IV in Workplace Training and Assessment and Certificate III in Retail Supervision